jrutley/ReviewManagement/ReviewManagement/README.md

 If using Visual Studio 2017

-1. double-click the VSDebug.bat file, then load the sln and click Start
+1) double-click the VSDebug.bat file

+2) load the sln

+3) click Start

 OR

-If running from the console
+1) If running from the console

-1.
- a.
-If running from the console from Windows, run
+* From Windows, run

         VSDebug.bat

- b.
-If running from the console from Mac or Linux, run
+* From Mac or Linux, run

         npm install
         webpack --config webpack.config.js
 		webpack --config webpack.config.vendor.js
 		dotnet restore

-2. Set mode to Development by setting the environment variable ASPNETCORE_ENVIRONMENT=Development
+2) Set mode to Development by setting the environment variable ASPNETCORE_ENVIRONMENT=Development

-3. The following command will start the website:
+3) The following command will start the website:

         dotnet run

 #### Stuff left to do: